A good training program is an incredibly important part of an organization’s success.

 It is the first thing that new employees come into contact with, it helps engage existing employees through upskilling, and it creates the foundation upon which all employees will interact with the organization’s knowledge base.

-To fully optimize your organization’s training program, it is important to know, understand, and apply adult learning theories.
+To fully optimize your organization’s training program, it is important to know, understand, and apply adult learning theory.

-After reading this article, you will understand adult learning theories and be able to implement adult learning principles in your organization’s training program.
+After reading this article, you will understand adult learning theory and be able to implement it’s principles in your organization’s training program.
 In doing so, you will be able to create programs that will engage learners, save time, and lead to better employee performance.

 There are quite a few different adult learning theories, but all of them start with the same idea: Adults learn differently than children.